-As kitchens are the centers of most homes, form must follow function and efficiency.
-When planning how to use your open shelving, first consider these practical tips:
+As the kitchen is the center of most homes, form must follow function and efficiency.
+When planning how to implement open shelving into a kitchen remodel, first consider these practical tips:

-- Lower shelf: Keep everyday items on lower shelves.
-Plates, bowls and drinking glasses that are in constant rotation should be within arm's reach, and preferably close to the dishwasher.
+- Lower shelf: Keep everyday items on lower shelves or cabinets.
+Plates, bowls and drinking glasses that are in constant rotation should be within arm's reach and close to the dishwasher if possible.

 - Middle shelf: Mixing bowls, cookbooks, and cutting boards that you may use less frequently are best located on middle shelves.

 - Top shelf: Save the top shelf for storing more decorative or rarely used items like serving trays, barware, and baskets.